-We’ve laid out a few simple do’s and don’ts that are guaranteed to keep your garden soil healthy and your plants growing strong for years to come.
+Do you want to learn the essentials for healthy garden soil?
+Here are six dos and don’ts that are guaranteed to keep your garden soil healthy and your plants growing strong for years to come!

 “If you do work wet soil, the result will be that soil particles will compact tightly, leaving less room for water and air to penetrate.
 This makes it more difficult for plant roots to absorb water, nutrients, and air.
 Compressed soil forms clumps, which become very hard once they dry out and which are hard to break up.
-This creates an environment that leads to slower drainage.” — Daily Herald
+This creates an environment that leads to slower drainage.”
+(Daily Herald)